david-livadaru/DLInterval/README.md

 let closedOpen: Interval = 1..<2      // [1, 2)
 ```

-For half open intervals, there are some new operators:
+For half open intervals there are some new operators:

 *  `.>.`  - first boundary is open
 *  `.<.`  - second boundary is open